Ngulolu/alx-system_engineering-devops/0x00-shell_basics/README.md

 0 _ PWD tells the directory you're on
-1-listit ;lists all contents of the current directory 2-bring_me home; Takes one to their home directory from current working directory(wd)
+1-listit ;lists all contents of the current directory 2-bring_me home; Takes one to their home directory from current working directory(wd) 3-Listfiles : the code that lists directory contents in a long format 4-listmorefiles :